fchapoton/Poincare-sums-for-AdS3-gravity-and-RCFT-partition-functions/README.md

 This repository contains python scripts for computing poincare sums for AdS3 gravity and RCFT partition functions using the SAGE Math.

-The code was used for computing Poincare sums appearing in the work: 2102.03136
+The code was used for computing Poincare sums appearing in the work: arXiv: 2102.03136